yehjaemin/raytracer/README.md

 # raytracer
 - integrator is broken while working on cameras
 - have to supply points to castRay()
+  - using each pixel on a screen 1 unit away from camera
+- move basic integrator into its own file and directory
 - film uses shared_ptr because camera gets copied into integrator
   - pointer to camera could be a work around for this